gvwilson/thirdbit/src/fiction/in-heck/index.md

 "I didn't say that!"
 Gumption protested.
-"But Miz Tumbly was by for tea yesterday, and she and my ma and pa were all sayin' we don't really know much about them.
+"But Miz Nabbles was by for tea yesterday, and she and my ma and pa were all sayin' we don't really know much about them.
 I like havin' 'em here,"
 he added hastily,
 anticipating Maddy's outrage.
-"But she said—Miz Tumbly, I mean—that they call us 'breathers'."
+"But she said—Miz Nabbles, I mean—that they call us 'breathers'."

 "Well, we call 'em a lot worse than that,"
 Maddy snapped.